 Alter your payment settings

 Once you’ve added your payment details under the ‘Method’ tab, you can then click the ‘Settings’ tab to ensure the donation settings meet your requirements.

 Once you’ve preferred settings have been entered, simply save them by clicking the ‘Save settings’ button at the bottom of the screen.

 Once you have confirmed this, you can add a button to your Twitch profile that links you directly to this donation page.

-There is a tonne of different platforms that allow you to set up similar donation links - however, for us, Streamlabs is one of the easier options.
+There are a ton of different platforms that allow you to set up similar donation links – however, for us, Streamlabs is one of the easier options.

 So, there you have it, our quick rundown on how to setup donations on Twitch.
 Getting up and running can be tricky in this extremely competitive platform – utilizing donation pages is the only way some streamer can survive.

 If you have any questions regarding the process, feel free to drop us a comment in the section below.
 Better still, you can head over to our Community Hub where you can discuss everything Twitch-related with like-minded individuals.